 #5.
 The Massive Amount Of Time You Would Save

 IKEA online sales are good for you as they are good for the furnishing giant’s business.
 IKEA is only going to benefit if it manages to shake off a portion of the immense visitor flow to its stores, particularly in major cities like London.
-Of course, this should not and never will be at the expense of loosing ground in terms of revenue and turnover.
+Of course, this should not and never will be at the expense of losing ground in terms of revenue and turnover.
 That’s exactly why the company is becoming more heavily reliant on its online sales year after year.
 IKEA is trying to maintain customer satisfaction and to stimulate online sales at the same time.
 If you ever wondered how killing two birds with one stone looks in the world of marketing – you are welcome.

 At the end of the day it all comes down to the time you can save by sticking to IKEA online shopping.
-We now have every necessary tool at our disposal to make informed low risk purchases through the web.
+We now have every necessary tool at our disposal to make informed low-risk purchases through the web.
 What could take many hours now requires mere minutes.
-Then again, prearranged delivery and assembly services make for stress-free experience and take another allegedly time consuming task off your hands – assembling the flat pack furniture.
+Then again, prearranged delivery and assembly services make for stress-free experience and take another allegedly time-consuming task off your hands – assembling the flat pack furniture.